By John Norris

 The version awarded to those serving in a combatant role was a design of a cross pattèe measuring 38mm across (approximately 1.5”) with the obverse bearing garland of laurel in the centre of which appear the dates 1914 and 1918.
 The combatant version of the Cross has two swords passing through from the lower portion with blades pointing upwards and would be awarded to infantrymen, airmen, artillery, seamen and cavalry.

-of the Cross of Honor without the swords on the right.
+of the Cross of Honor without the swords.

 Both versions are suspended from a ring on the top of the vertical shaft of the cross.
 The ribbon has a central red stripe and alternating black and white strips: the national colors of Germany.
 In shape it is not dissimilar to the Iron Cross of 1914.